CharlieArmstrongDev/charliearmstrongdev/docs/architecture.md

 The project utilizes tRPC for the API layer, implementing a backend-for-frontend pattern.
 This allows for type-safe API calls and improved performance by reducing the amount of data sent over the network.

+### Database Infrastructure

+The application uses **Vercel KV (Upstash Redis)** as its primary database solution, providing:

+- **Serverless Redis**: High-performance, auto-scaling database
+- **Data Structures**: Optimized for user preferences, analytics, blog posts, and projects
+- **Type Safety**: Full TypeScript integration with schema validation
+- **Edge Performance**: Global distribution for low-latency access
+- **tRPC Integration**: Seamless integration with the API layer

+Key data structures include:
+- User preferences (Redis Hash)
+- Analytics events (Redis Stream)
+- Blog posts (Redis Hash + Set for indexing)
+- Projects (Redis Hash + Set for featured projects)

 ### State Management

 React Query is used for state management in scenarios where server components cannot be utilized.
 A caching strategy is implemented to optimize data fetching and minimize unnecessary API calls.
+The Redis database provides an additional caching layer for frequently accessed data.

 ### Authentication